daattali/beautiful-jekyll/draft/pubsubbigquerysubscription.md

 <Insert table detailing addional metadata attributes>
 With write additional metadata enabled, the BigQuery needs to have the following fields defined.
 However, these fields must not be defined within the Topic schema.

+REVIEW TABLE AS THESE DON'T APPEAR TO ALIGN WITH WHAT I WAS EXPECTING.

 | Parameters        	| Value                                                                                                                                                                                                                    	|
 |-------------------	|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|
 | subscription_name 	| STRING Name of a subscription.                                                                                                                                                                                      	|